core-interaction/core-interaction.github.io/syllabus.md

 #### Weeks 6–9

 Students will learn how to design and implement more complex, flexible layouts, while collaborating closely with a classmate.
 We’ll introduce responsive design, media query CSS, and advanced web type techniques.

-This unit concludes with Project 2: *Spread*, which students will present (in their pairs) on October 26.
+*This unit concludes with Project 2: <em>Spread</em>, which students will present (in their pairs) on October 26.*

 #### Readings